Crash involving 2 semis reduces traffic to one lane on I-15

-CEDAR CITY — Freeway traffic was limited to one lane of travel for several hours Monday while authorities cleaned up the wreckage from a crash caused by a semitractor-trailer running into another semi, state troopers said.
+CEDAR CITY — Traffic on Interstate 15 was limited to one lane of travel for several hours Monday while authorities cleaned up the wreckage from a crash caused by a semitractor-trailer running into another semi, state troopers said.

 Utah Highway Patrol troopers were dispatched around 10:40 a.m. to milepost 98 on Interstate 15 where a semi had crashed into the rear end of another semi.

-The driver of the semi was traveling north in the middle lane when he came upon another semi in the same lane but moving at a slower speed.
+The driver of the semi was traveling north in the left travel lane when he came upon another semi in the same lane but moving at a slower speed.

 Unaware of the speed difference between the two semis, the driver ran “right into the back” of the semi in front of him, UHP Trooper Brian Bairett said.